WE ARE NOMURA

 If you are a person who is particular about details, do you really want to go this far?
 I thought that many times.
 Looking back now, I realize that I was desperately trying to get the most out of it, but this time taught me that paying attention to detail is what increases the value of a space.

-When it was difficult to finalize the details that were important to concept design, the designer simply said, ``I'll leave it to you, Hino.''
-This period was the most difficult, as the members of concept design team and I were taking the lead in translating it into the actual space concept design, but it was also a time when I learned more about the joy of work."
+When we struggled to finalize the details that were essential to concept design, the designer simply said, "I'll leave it to you, Hino-kun."
+This was the most difficult period, when I and the other members of concept design team were at the center of putting it into the actual spatial concept design, but it was also a time when I learned even more about the joys of work."

-In some cases where concept design team was having trouble, Hino's suggestions led to a solution.
+When the concept design team was stumped, Hino's suggestions sometimes led to a solution.

 Hino: ``The training facility was supposed to process wood related to the founder and display it on the wall, but we couldn't come up with an answer on how to arrange it, so there was a deadlock.
 Let's put them side by side.''
 When I showed the designer what I had assembled temporarily in the warehouse, he said, ``This is fine.''
 He was praised for his efforts to prevent the metal fittings from being visible. , the proposal was adopted as is.

-I was told, ``I've heard the rumors, but I'd like to see how far I can go.''
-I worked under some pressure, but I was able to actively make concept design suggestions, and I was able to grow significantly as a production manager.
-It was a great project.”
+"I've heard rumors about it, but I'd like to see how far I can go," I was told, so I felt a lot of pressure working on it, but I was also allowed to proactively make concept design suggestions, and it was a project that allowed me to grow significantly as a production manager."

 After that, Hino will team up with the designer again for the 2023 Fuji Motorsports Museum.